elastic/kibana/x-pack/plugins/inference/README.md

 - **tools**: a set of tools that the LLM can choose to use when generating the next message.
 In essence, it allows the consumer of the API to define a schema for structured output instead of plain text, and having the LLM select the most appropriate one.
 - **tool call**: when the LLM has chosen a tool (schema) to use for its output, and returns a document that matches the schema, this is referred to as a tool call.

+## Inference connectors

+Performing inference, or more globally communicating with the LLM, is done using stack connectors.

+The subset of connectors that can be used for inference are called `genAI`, or `inference` connectors.
+Calling any inference APIs with the ID of a connector that is not inference-compatible will result in the API throwing an error.

+The list of inference connector types:
+- `.gen-ai`: OpenAI connector
+- `.bedrock`: Bedrock Claude connector
+- `.gemini`: Vertex Gemini connector

 ## Usage examples

 The inference APIs are available via the inference client, which can be created using the inference plugin's start contract: